gaurav1780/comp1010practicalClassMaterial/week 10 - custom-built arraylist/workshopCustomBuiltArrayLists.md

 ## Workshop - Lists

-### All tasks must be completed in the file [MyArrayList.java](./codes/MyArrayList.java).
+### All tasks must be completed in the file `MyArrayList.java`.

-You can find the files you need to work on in the package practicalClassCode.week10.
+You can find the files you need to work on in the package `practicalClassCode.week10` in the master source code project.

 ## Complete all methods in class `MyArrayList.java`.